parberge/genmenu/README.md

 * Simple DB backend (probably nosql.
 What DB to use?)
 * Fetch recipies from external resources (what resources to use?)
 * Make it multilingual (what tool and how to do that?)
+* The option to specify how many days/weeks to plan for
+* Add the dates to the days